com-480-data-visualization/datavis-project-2022-plot-twist/README.md

 <img src="/img/network_curseur.png" alt="network_curseur" width="300"/>

-When we pass the mouse over a node (player), information about the player will be displayed with for instance: the number of matches played in ATP by series per year, the number of wins and the number of losses according to the year/the tournament/the type of court/the type of surface, his nationality, his weight, his year of start as a pro and his playing hand, a list with his main opponents.
+When we pass the mouse over a node (player), information about the player will be displayed for instance: the number of matches played in ATP by series per year, the number of wins, and the number of losses according to the year/the tournament/the type of court/the type of surface, his nationality, his weight, his year of start as a pro and his playing hand, a list with his main opponents.
 Inspiration: https://sylhare.github.io/2020/06/10/Advanced-node-network-graph-d3.html.

 <img src="/img/network_joueur.png" alt="network_joueur" width="400"/>

 When we pass the mouse over the edge between two players, information will be displayed with the characteristics of the matches.
-For instance: locations, tournaments, dates, series, courts, surfaces, rounds, winners, ranks and points of the players at the beginning of the tournament, number of games won by each player for each set, number of sets won by each player, comments, odds.
+For instance: locations, tournaments, dates, series, courts, surfaces, rounds, winners, ranks, and points of the players at the beginning of the tournament, number of games won by each player for each set, number of sets won by each player, comments, odds.
 Inspiration: https://sylhare.github.io/2020/06/10/Advanced-node-network-graph-d3.html.

 <img src="/img/network_edge.png" alt="network_edge" width="600"/>